 - Store bulb in a dark, cool, dry location until you intend to plant the bulbs next year.

-- Tiger lilies tend to look best when planted in odd-numbered groupings, such as multiples of 3 or 5.
+- Tiger lilies tend to look best when planted in odd-numbered groupings, such as multiples of three or five.

 - Only fertilize soil if conditions are sub-par.
 Tiger lilies tend to grow well out in the wild, so you likely won’t need to amend the soil much, if at all.